jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Finally, after wasting one day trying to fix this, I gave up and shifted to good old `openJdk:11`.
 Although I had to compromise the image size (which increased 3x), atleast I got the service running.

 (Un)fortunately, I am unable to reproduce the same error anymore so I can not upload a screenshot.
 However, if you are feeling curious, this is what I was using `gcr.io/distroless/java:11`.
-Here is my observation
+And here is my observation

 |Base Image| Final Image Size  |
 |--|--|
 |`gcr.io/distroless/java:11`|257 MB|
 |`openjdk:11`|695 MB|

-Now, i am by no means an expert in this.
+Now, I am by no means an expert in this.
 I am not even aware of the differences in those two base images, but that is a striking difference for me.

 5. Docker containers don't connect to other containers on their own.
 Or do they? 🤔

 When I started off, I did not know that you need special configuration to enable the containers to talk to each other.

 So I ended up creating a bridge network in my `docker-compose.yml`.
 Now everything works as expected.
-Both my containers (springboot and elasticsearch) get connected to the new bridge network and they can doscover each other.
+Both my containers (springboot and elasticsearch) get connected to the new bridge network and they can discover each other.
 However, there is a caveat.

-When running locally, you can specify `localhost:9092` for springboot to connect to the elastic search docker.
+When running locally, you can specify `localhost:9092` for springboot to connect to the elasticsearch docker.
 However, its a different story in the container.

 When running in a container, the hostname has to be replaced with the container name.
 So, the new address becomes `<elasticsearch-container-name>:9092`

-I dont want to remember this caveat everytime I need to deploy something.
+I don't want to remember this caveat every time I need to deploy something.
 So I created an environment variable, called it `ELASTIC_HOST`.
 I am setting its value in my `docker-compose.yml`.
 And I am reading it in my `application.yml` file.

 That felt nice.
 Earlier my application was not running but now my application can run and connect to the elastic docker sometimes.
 Thats progress!